Ask any modern marketing guru about using social media for business and they’ll all tell you the same thing: it’s critical.

 These are ideal anytime you adopt a new procedure or piece of laser technology into your practice.
-Sharing video of yourself describing your procedures and answering commonly asked questions allows you to engage with your audience and builds the most important facet of your doctor/patient relationship: trust.
-According to this article in Forbes written by aesthetic marketing expert Michelle Dempsey, “A new patient will most likely visit you for the first time based on your reputation, a Google review or a friend’s recommendation.
+Sharing a video of yourself describing your procedures and answering commonly asked questions allows you to engage with your audience and builds the most important facet of your doctor/patient relationship: trust.
+According to this article in Forbes written by aesthetic marketing expert Michelle Dempsey, “A new patient will most likely visit you for the first time based on your reputation, a Google review, or a friend’s recommendation.
 But the trust you develop with that new patient is where patient retention is born.”

-With patient consent, taking video of their initial consultation and comparing it with their follow-up appointment is a sure-fire way to sell any procedure to someone weighing their options.
+With patient consent, taking a video of their initial consultation and comparing it with their follow-up appointment is a sure-fire way to sell any procedure to someone weighing their options.

 Get ready to film your practice!
 Lights, camera, action…

 At Cartessa Aesthetics, we strive to provide you with the right information to help you make your practice a success.
 Contact us today to learn more about our Practice Development Team for more information or guidance with your marketing strategy.